yiisoft/yii2/docs/guide/tutorial-mailing.md

     ->send();
 ```

-In above example method `compose()` creates an instance of the mail message, which then is populated and sent.
+In the above example the method `compose()` creates an instance of the mail message, which then is populated and sent.
 You may put more complex logic in this process if needed:

 ```php